 The subject property is made up of one undeveloped parcel.
 The survey of this parcel appears to show no significant environmental features to consider, such as wetlands or surface water.
-The subject property is bounded by Pinebrook Road to the west and Curry Lane to the north.
-To the south of the property are more parcels within JPA/ILSBA Area 6, along with residential properties within the City boundary.
-To the east are residential parcels within the City as well.
-Vehicular access is provided from R&F Ranch Road.
+Currently on the property are two existing wood frame structures along with one aluminum shed and a shell drive.
+The subject property is bounded by Curry Lane to the south and the Sarasota Memorial Hospital property to the north.
+To the east and west of the property are more parcels within JPA/ILSBA Area 6.
+Vehicular access is provided from Curry Lane.